panthajan/FullstackDeployInAWSwithNginx/README.md

 This configuration will route requests to `students.poridhi.com` and `api.students.poridhi.com` to the corresponding containers running on the Frontend & backend Container.

 ## To set up a Docker container running Nginx with the previously mentioned Nginx configuration, we can create a Dockerfile.
-Here's a Dockerfile for the scenario you described:
+Here's a Dockerfile for the scenario we described:

 ```Dockerfile
 # Use an official Nginx image as the base image